-- Work with a team of adult advisors and 4-H Youth Development staff to ensure youth have a safe and positive educational experience - Adults interested in state level chaperone and coordination responsibilities must complete an Adult Advisor Application - State level experiences may include: Citizenship Washington Focus, Space Camp, National 4-H Congress.
+- Work with a team of adult advisors and 4-H Youth Development staff to ensure youth have a safe and positive educational experience. - Adults interested in state level chaperone and coordination responsibilities must complete an Adult Advisor Application - State level experiences may include: Citizenship Washington Focus, Space Camp, and National 4-H Congress.

-Chaperones - for 4-H youth development experiences must have completed the Youth Protection Process; be enrolled 4-H volunteer leaders and be over 21 years of age (for some experiences adults must be over 25).
-In 2022 chaperones may need to complete additional Youth Mental Health training if planning to help with overnight activities.
+Chaperones - for 4-H youth development experiences:

+- Must have completed the Youth Protection Process; be enrolled 4-H volunteer leaders and be over 21 years of age (for some experiences adults must be over 25). - Over night chaperones need to complete additional Youth Mental Health training.